coevpen/myportfolio/README.md

 # My Portfolio

 This website was built to be my developer portfolio.
-Within, it provides a little about me, how to contact me, and a snapshot of and links to my work.
+Within, it provides a little about me, how to contact me, and links to my work.

 # Languages used